 Later on in life, education integrates individuals into wider society – providing individuals with a sense of belonging and identity to the wider society.
 Parsons argued, for example, that education does this through teaching us a shared history and language.

 Two of the most important shared values in industrial societies include a belief in the work ethic and a belief in meritocracy (the idea that people are rewarded on the basis of their ability and effort), both of which are taught through education.
 Parsons argued these were both vital to modern society because a work ethic ensures people value working rather than lazing about and meritocracy means that those people who end up in lower paid jobs accept inequality in society because they believe they at least had a fair chance to do better in life.

 This relates back to the previous point – individuals need to be integrated in shared values in order to be directed to meet the system’s needs.
 For Parsons the system has two mechanisms for ensuring that individuals conform to shared norms and meet the system’s needs: socialization and social control.

-Think about the following questions – try to think of evidence for and against each question which both supports and criticises these key ideas of functionalism
+Think about the following questions – try to think of further contemporary evidence for and against each question which both supports and criticises these key ideas of functionalism

 - To what extent does socialisation shape an individual’s identity?

 - Is anomie (too much freedom) a problem in today’s society?